St John the Baptist, White Ladies Aston: History

-The oldest timbers in the tower and spire date back to the 15th Century and in 1410 a new bell was purchased for the church.
+The oldest timbers in the tower and spire date back to the 15th century.
+In 1410, a new bell was purchased for the church.

 The 17th century, during the time of the English Civil War, there was the growth of extreme religious groups which caused problems in the country, even in the Church of John the Baptist.
 In 1652 the curate, John Moseley was ejected from the church over anti Quaker sermons; in 1656 Robert Brown, a Fifth Monarchy Man caused trouble in the congregation and in 1661 this curate was ejected from the church over pro Commonwealth sermons at the time of the Restoration of King Charles II.

 The Reverend Henry Martyn Sherwood (son of Mary Martha Sherwood 19th-century English children's writer and Captain Henry Sherwood of the 53rd (Shropshire) Regiment of Foot) served the Church of White Ladies Aston from 1839 - 1910, the second longest serving vicar in the Church of England.
 He was active in creating changes in the village, extending the church, providing education, improving roads and providing the Parish Room.

-In 1848 the church was described by John Noake, as being in a poor condition with "broken glass", "the chancel is divided from the nave by a thick wall … with a large square opening" and as Nash observed, the high pews were so high that "when I sat down …. the congregation and the World entire, were totally shut out."
+In 1848, the church was described by John Noake, as being in a poor condition with "broken glass", "the chancel is divided from the nave by a thick wall … with a large square opening" and as Nash observed, the high pews were so high that "when I sat down …. the congregation and the World entire, were totally shut out."